chengsoonong/beesee/README.md

 Demo annotation tool

 By 16th September:
-Attempt to run through Anoop’s timeline with bee data
+Attempt to run through Anoop’s pipeline with bee data

 By 30th September:
 Experiments defined,